Innovation by definition means change. Not all change, however, is innovative.

 The Role of Leadership in Change Management

 Change management is leadership-induced and driven by strategy.
-It is by nature disruptive but is episodic and generally tied to a defined change, such as a change in technology or a change in physical location.
+It is by nature disruptive but is episodic and generally tied to a defined change, such as a change in technology or a change in a physical location.
 Leaders are the agents of change management, identifying needs and desired outcomes, and creating actionable plans for coming through change not just intact, but improved, and ready for bigger and better things.

 The Role of Leadership in Innovation